Ronald Squire: Biography

-Born in Tiverton, Devon, England, the son of an army officer, Lt.-Col. Frederick Squirl and his Irish-born wife Mary (Ronald's surname 'Squire' was his stage name), he attended Wellington College and started professional life as a journalist, before training at RADA.
+Squire was born in Tiverton, Devon, England, the son of an army officer, Lt.-Col. Frederick Squirl and his Irish-born wife Mary.
+(Ronald's surname 'Squire' was his stage name.)
+He attended Wellington College and started professional life as a journalist, before training at RADA.
 He spent his early acting career in Liverpool repertory theatre in light comedy roles, before moving on to films.
 His appearances include The Rocking Horse Winner, The Million Pound Note and Mike Todd's lavish 1956 version of Around the World in 80 Days.
 He died 16 November 1958 aged 72, after being taken ill at his home in Great Ormond Street, London.

 He made numerous appearances in West End plays alongside his film career.
 These included performances in On Approval, The Bread-Winner, All Rights Reserved, Ducks and Drakes, While the Sun Shines, Jane, The Way Things Go, The Iron Duchess, A Penny for a Song and A Touch of the Sun.

+He married Muriel Martin-Harvey in 1914, with whom he had a daughter.